Frequently asked questions

 - All 11th-graders will attend classes on the HFM BOCES and FMCC campuses.

-- Depending on their SUNY Cobleskill.
-Under the new structure, Ag PTECH students in 12th-grade and beyond (years 13 and 14) will attend SUNY Cobleskill.
+- Depending on their pathway, students in 12th-grade and beyond (years 13 and 14) will attend either SUNY Cobleskill (agriculture degree pathways) or FMCC (all other degree pathways).

 Is transportation provided to PTECH students?